tannercarriere/Character-Generator/README.md

 Examples of character sheets can be found [here](https://dnd.wizards.com/articles/features/character_sheets)

 ## Usage
-Have all the files outside the source but in the project, and launch Run.
+Have all the files inside the source, and launch Run.
 Run will prompt the user with a GUI interface to put in a file directory if none is given in config and a number of characters to generate.
 Simply put in a directory and select a number of characters then click "Create" and the characters will be placed in the designated folder.